-The third-party investor's portion of equity ownership in tax equity LLC is recorded as non-controlling interest in subsidiaries on the Consolidated Balance Sheet.
+The third-party investors' portions of equity ownership in tax equity LLCs are recorded as non-controlling interest in subsidiaries on the Consolidated Balance Sheet and earnings allocated to third-party investors are recorded as net loss attributable to non-controlling interest on the Consolidated Statement of Income.

 Non-Controlling Interest in Subsidiaries.
 Non-controlling interest in subsidiaries represents the portion of equity ownership, net income (loss), and comprehensive income (loss) in subsidiaries that is not attributable to equity holders of ALLETE.
+These amounts as of and for the year ended December 31, 2020, related to the tax equity financings for ALLETE Clean Energy's 106 MW Glen Ullin, 80 MW South Peak and 303 MW Diamond Spring wind energy facilities as well as ALLETE's equity investment in the 250 MW Nobles 2 wind energy facility.

-For those wind projects with tax equity financing structures where the economic benefits are not allocated based on the underlying ownership percentage interests, we have determined that the appropriate methodology for calculating the non-controlling interest in subsidiaries balance is the hypothetical liquidation at book value (HLBV) method.
+For those wind projects with tax equity financings where the economic benefits are not allocated based on the underlying ownership percentage interests, we have determined that the appropriate methodology for calculating the non-controlling interest in subsidiaries balance is the hypothetical liquidation at book value (HLBV) method.
 The HLBV method is a balance sheet approach which reflects the substantive economic arrangements in the tax equity financing structures.